mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

-outcome of this plan is at least the loss of key worlds throughout the Jewell, Regina, Lanth and Lunion subsectors, with a real possibility that our reinforcements will be defeated so soundly that we lose Mora as well or have to negotiate an unfavourable peace to avert catastrophe.
+outcome of this plan is at least the loss of key worlds throughout the Jewell, Regina, Lanth and Lunion subsectors, with a real possibility that our reinforcements will be defeated so soundly that we lose Mora as well or have to negotiate an unfavorable peace to avert catastrophe.

 ### CONCLUSIONS